ProjectIgnis/Distribution/sound/README.md

 - background music
 - chants, which override certain sound effects

-Audio files are loaded when the game starts, so restart the game if you make customizations while it is running.
+Audio files are loaded when the game starts.
+You can force a refresh by pressing F9.

 ## Sound effects (no subfolder)